 Why Do Companies Use Django?

 Django is a widely popular framework preferred by developers due to the multitude of features it offers.
-Offering a set of reusable components, Dango enables fast, scalable websites and apps using Python programming language.
+Offering a set of reusable components, Django applications are fast, scalable and flexible.

 - MVC Architecture